Your Cart

 According to one commonly-cited peer-review from the Journal of Investigative Dermatology, it was indicated that blue light exposure caused an increase in swelling and pigmentation, while a 2018 study from the Journal of Biomedical Physics & Engineering concluded that blue light exposure can cause oxidative stress, especially amongst those with a tendency to browse the web at night.

 What’s more, is that increased exposure of blue light can also be confusing to the skin.
 This is because blue light is known to promote wakefulness: when it hits our skin or retinas, our bodies take it as a signal that its daytime.
-But if we’re looking at our screens well into the evening hours, it can potentially throw off your entire circadian rhythm, leading to disrupted cell turnover and a plethora of other skin problems.
+Staring at screens late may disrupt circadian rhythm, hindering cell turnover and causing skin issues.

 So how can we prevent our screens from ruining our skin?